-Figure 5 shows the temporal trends of the N_2O source signatures, illustrating the potential of this quasi-continuous dataset to identify process changes induced by management events or changing environmental parameters.
-The dataset also enables a direct comparison of two approaches for extracting the isotopic composition of N_2O emitted from soils based on surface layer measurements, namely the Keeling plot and the Miller-Tans approach.
-In the first three weeks of the campaign, i.e. under conditions of low N_2O fluxes, the Keeling plot results did not pass the quality criterion, and the source signatures, i.e., the calculated isotopic composition of N_2O emitted from soil ($\delta^{15}N^{\text{bulk}}$, SP, $\delta^{18}O$) derived from the Miller-Tans method showed relatively large uncertainties and amounted to 2.8-9.8 ‰, 2.3-10.6 ‰ and 4.6-12.9 ‰, respectively (shaded areas in Figure 5).
-Thereafter, N_2O source signatures as estimated with the Keeling plot and Miller-Tans approaches show a comparable trend and mostly agree within the indicated uncertainties without systematic deviations.
-Overall, the agreement (R^2 value) between the Miller-Tans and Keeling plot results is best for $\delta^{15}N^{\text{bulk}}$ (0.84), intermediate for SP (0.57) and weakest for $\delta^{18}O$ (0.39) (Figure 5).
-The weaker correlation for $\delta^{18}O$ - N_2O can be explained by a lower analytical data quality as compared to $\delta^{15}N^{\text{bulk}}$ and SP, exemplified by a higher standard deviation for repeated measurements of the target gas (0.59 ‰ for $\delta^{18}O$ and 0.41 ‰ for $\delta^{15}N^{\text{bulk}}$ and SP).
-The reasoning behind this effect might be that the calibrated range of $\delta^{18}O$ values (S1, S2) does not cover the isotopic composition of the target and sample gases, because no suitable calibration gas was available.
-A difference of 7

-% in $\delta^{18}O$ between the two calibration gases is rather small, leading to a relatively high uncertainty in the respective calibration factors.
+20.0 10.0 and mostly agree within the indicated uncertainties without systematic deviations.
+Overall, the agreement (R^2 value) between the Miller-Tans and Keeling plot results is best for $\delta^{15}N^{\text{bulk}}$ (0.84), intermediate for SP (0.57), and weakest for $\delta^{18}O$ (0.39) (Fig. 5).
+The weaker correlation for $\delta^{18}O$ -N2O can be explained by a lower analytical data quality as compared to $\delta^{15}N^{\text{bulk}}$ and SP, exemplified by a higher standard deviation for repeated measurements of the target gas (0.59% for $\delta^{18}O$ and 0.41% for $\delta^{15}N^{\text{bulk}}$ and SP).
+The reasoning behind this effect might be that the calibrated range of $\delta^{18}O$ values (S1, S2) does not cover the isotopic composition of the target and sample gases because no suitable calibration gas was available.
+A difference of 7% in $\delta^{18}O$ between the two calibration gases is rather small, leading to a relatively high uncertainty in the respective calibration factors.

 The base calculation for both the Keeling plot and Miller-Tans is identical and the two methods would yield identical results if every term was known perfectly.
 However, the uncertainty term is treated differently in the two approaches.
-The Miller-Tans approach calculates source signatures for individual sample gas measurements (SI Figure 3) and, thus, may be the better choice when the source process or the background N2O isotopic composition changes rapidly, i.e. during a 24 hour period.
-However, the large fluctuations of the source signatures (up to 100 ‰, Figure 5) extracted by the Miller-Tans approach prior to 22 June indicate that the uncertainty estimated for the Miller-Tans approach is too optimistic and needs to be reassessed.
-In addition, it is noteworthy that the Keeling plot approach as presented here, implicitly considers changes in background N2O concentration from day to day, since one Keeling plot (comprising both N2O background and N2O variations) was carried out per day.
+The Miller-Tans approach calculates source signatures for individual sample gas measurements (Fig. S3) and, thus, may be the better choice when the source process or the background N2O isotopic composition changes rapidly, i.e. during a 24 h period.
+However, the large fluctuations in the source signatures (up to 100%, Fig. 5) extracted by the Miller-Tans approach prior to 22 June indicate that the uncertainty estimated for the Miller-Tans approach is too optimistic and needs to be reassessed.
+In addition, it is noteworthy that the Keeling plot approach as presented here implicitly considers changes in background N2O concentration from day to day, since one Keeling plot (comprising both N2O background and N2O variations) was carried out per day.
 Therefore, we conclude that the Keeling plot method remains a robust way of estimating source signatures of N2O emitted from a predominantly agricultural landscape as the one presented here, where variations in background N2O compared to source contributions can be neglected and changes in source processes generally occur only on long timescales as a response to changes in environmental conditions (e.g. WFPS).